ST PAUL'S OF VANDERVEER PARK UMC

 *We operate as a Muti-National Church with a large Caribbean population of worshipers.

-*members of THE NEW YORK ANNUAL CONFERENCE (NYAC) of UNited Methodist Church
+THE NEW YORK ANNUAL CONFERENCE (NYAC) of UNited Methodist Church

 Member of LIWD ( Long Island West District)